accordproject/techdocs/docs/accordproject-faq.md

 ### How can I get involved?

 The Accord Project Community is developing several working groups focusing on different applications of  smart contracts.
-The working groups have frequent calls and use the Accord Project’s Slack group chat application (join by clicking [here](https://accord-project-slack-signup.herokuapp.com/)) for discussion.
-The dates, dial-in instructions, and agendas for the working groups are all listed in the Project’s public calendar and typically also in working group’s respective slack channels.
+The working groups have frequent calls and use the Accord Project’s Discord group chat application (join by clicking [here](https://discord.com/invite/Zm99SKhhtA)) for discussion.
+The dates, dial-in instructions, and agendas for the working groups are all listed in the Project’s public calendar and typically also in working group’s respective Discord channels.

 A primary purpose of the working groups is to develop a universally accessible and widely used open source library of modular, smart legal contracts, smart templates and models that reflect input from the community.
 Smart legal contract templates are built according to the Project’s [Cicero Specification](https://github.com/accordproject/cicero).